Chatbot Analytics: KPIs, Dashboards & Metrics Guide

 Your Next Steps: A 30-Day Roadmap

-- Ensure all critical chatbot events are being tracked.
-No excuses.
+• Ensure all critical chatbot events are being tracked.

-- Establish baseline metrics for your current KPIs (deflection, resolution, CSAT, etc.).
-Know where you stand.
+• Establish baseline metrics for your current KPIs (deflection, AI resolution rate, CSAT, cost per resolution).

-- Identify your top 3 business goals for the chatbot.
-What must it achieve?
+• Identify your top 3 business goals for the chatbot.

-- Set up or refine your support dashboard AI to clearly visualize your key metrics.
-Make it easy to read.
+• Set up or refine your support dashboard to clearly visualize key metrics, including the 2026-specific KPIs covered above.

-- Prioritize 1-2 knowledge gaps or NLP improvements based on dashboard insights.
-Start small, get wins.
+• Prioritize 1-2 knowledge gaps or conversation flow improvements based on dashboard insights.

-- Implement changes (e.g., add a new FAQ, update an intent).
+• Implement changes (e.g., add a new FAQ entry, update an intent, adjust a prompt).

 This initial 30-day cycle will lay the foundation for a culture of continuous improvement, all powered by chatbot analytics.